-After entering the four-digit number, move the pointer to "Set."
+Press the Number buttons on the remote control to enter a number (p.15).
+When you complete entering a four-digit number, the pointer moves to "Set."
 Press the SELECT button so that you can start to operate the projector.